psx95/opentelemetry-operations-java/javaagent-extensions/gcp-auth/README.md

  - `GOOGLE_CLOUD_PROJECT`: Environment variable that represents the Google Cloud Project ID to which the telemetry needs to be exported.
    - Can also be configured using `google.cloud.project` system property.

-It is **mandatory** to configure this option for the extension, not doing so would lead to a `ConfigurationException`.
+   - If this option is not configured, the extension would infer GCP Project ID from the application default credentials.
+For more information on application default credentials, see [here](https://cloud.google.com/docs/authentication/application-default-credentials).

 ## Usage